Fast pseudorandom quantum state generators via inflationary quantum gates: Introduction

 The first message of this paper is that generic random quantum circuits of 2-qubit gates like those used as simple models of black hole dynamics cannot produce computationally pseudorandom quantum states while at the same time saturating the $\log n$ lower bound on the scrambling time purported to qualify black holes as the fastest scramblers in nature.
 The root of the problem is the presence of polynomial tails of the stay-probabilities for low-weight Pauli strings, illustrated schematically in Fig.~\ref{fig:stay_prob}.
 In turn, for generic $\log n$-depth random circuits, these tails translate into a polynomial decay of OTOCs with $n$.
-Using the intuition gained from the study of shallow classical ciphers in Ref.~\cite{cipher-paper}, we argue that ensuring a superpolynomial decay of OTOCs in $\log n$-depth quantum circuits requires employing special ``inflationary gates'' that eliminate the stay-probability of weight-1 strings and accelerate the spreading of string operators (see the inset of Fig.~\ref{fig:stay_prob}).
+Using the intuition gained from the study of shallow classical ciphers in Ref.~\cite{cipher-paper}, we argue that ensuring a superpolynomial decay of OTOCs in $\log n$-depth quantum circuits requires employing special `inflationary gates' that eliminate the stay-probability of weight-1 strings and accelerate the spreading of string operators (see the inset of Fig.~\ref{fig:stay_prob}).

-Our second message is that, while inflationary gates do not exist as 2-qubit gates in $U(4)$, they can be realized as 2-qu{\it d}it gates with local Hilbert space dimension $d\ge 3$ and $d$ prime, or as $3$-qubit gates.
-Circuits built from these gate sets would implement cryptographic level scrambling at the $\log n$ ``speed limit,'' performance one might like to ascribe to a supreme ``superscrambling'' black hole.
+Our second message is that, while inflationary gates do not exist as 2-qubit gates in $U(4)$, they can be realized as 2-qudit gates with local Hilbert space dimension $d\ge 3$ and $d$ prime, or as $3$-qubit gates.
+Circuits built from these gate sets would implement cryptographic level scrambling at the $\log n$ `speed limit,' performance one might like to ascribe to a supreme `superscrambling' black hole.

-Finally, we note that, while saturating the $\log n$ scrambling time lower bound may not be critical for resolving black hole paradoxes, reaching computationally pseudorandom permutations at the $\log n$ ``speed limit'' for scrambling was crucial in our own work on classical ciphers.
-As discussed in a recent paper~\cite{EOC}, ciphers of $\log n$-depth enable Encrypted Operator Computing (EOC), a novel gate-based polynomial complexity approach to secure computation on encrypted data that offers an alternative to Fully Homomorphic Encryption.
+Finally, we note that, while saturating the $\log n$ scrambling time lower bound may not be critical for resolving black hole paradoxes, reaching computationally pseudorandom permutations at the $\log n$ `speed limit' for scrambling was crucial in our own work on classical ciphers.
+As discussed in a recent paper~\cite{EOC}, ciphers of $\log n$-depth enable Encrypted Operator Computing (EOC), a gate-based polynomial complexity approach to secure computation on encrypted data that offers an alternative to Fully Homomorphic Encryption.
 For larger-depth circuits (and even for circuits of $\log ^2 n$ depth), the implementation of the EOC scheme would become superpolynomial in $n$ and thus computationally intractable.